-- 1. In the TruClient sidebar, hover your mouse over the step that contains the object.
-The Step Editor icon becomes visible. - 2.
-Click the Step Editor icon () to open the Step Editor. - 3.
-Click (expand) Object. - 4.
+- In the TruClient sidebar, click the Step Editor icon () for the step to change.
+The Step Editor opens. - 2.
+Click (expand) Object. - 3.
 Click Highlight to identify the object in the application.

 If the object is found, it is temporarily highlighted by a blinking box.